cortexproject/cortex/docs/blocks-storage/querier.md

 - [Metadata cache](#metadata-cache)

 Caching is optional, but **highly recommended** in a production environment.
+Please also check out the [production tips](./production-tips.md#caching) for more information about configuring the cache.

 ### Metadata cache